theo-armour/agenda/3-0-entities/0-next-village/diana-greer.md

 * 415 271 4286
 * diana94133@pm.me

+## 2024-11-19 Diana's reply

+I am excited to tell you how I became radicalized.
+I read the book White Women by Saira Rao and Regina Jackson.
+I considered myself a non-racist person, and I was proud if the way I "didn't see color."
+Ugh.
+I learned I had more to learn on that.
+Then, I accidentally learned about the genocide happening in Palestine.
+I spend 12 noon to 12:30, M-F at JewishVoiceForPeace.org's webinar.
+The folks there are helping form my political world views.
+They have lit a fire.
+And of course as a longtime fan of EFF I care about preserving my rights and freedoms on the internet.
+Combine these things together and that makes me a person aiming to spend her final years helping buck the systems that enslave many.
+Warmly,
+Diana
+    Aaron Bushnell's final post: Many of us like to ask ourselves, “What would I do if I was alive during slavery?
+Or the Jim Crow South?
+Or apartheid?
+What would I do if my country was committing genocide?
+The answer is, you're doing it.
+Right now.”

+    Dismantle white supremacy.
+Read the book White Women by Saira Rao & Regina Jackson.
+Watch their documentary Deconstructing Karen.

 ## 2024-11-19

+***
 * Storage unit: Photo triage and more
 * Tech: managing an archive
 * Chat: anarchy, bias, a gentle worldview,